 The new backsplash

 Steve did a great job installing the new backsplash.
 The subway tile gives the space a timeless look that won’t go out of style any time soon.
+To browse all of our private label subway tile, drop by our Subway Tile Theme Page.

 Carol and Steve used Sherwin Williams White Heron paint for the cabinets